Skip to content

 About Driftwood

-When we bought the house 20 years ago, the garden was an exposed sloping plot, frequently battered by salt laden winds that sometimes, exceeded 50mph!
+When we bought the house 21 years ago, the garden was an exposed sloping plot, frequently battered by salt laden winds that sometimes, exceeded 50mph!

-Geoff was appointed one of the 500 Coronation Champions by the King and Queen for his fundraising and volunteering and was also a finalist in Macmillan Cancer Supports, Outstanding Supporter role, nationally.
+2023 saw a second year of visits by arrangement only and the garden was featured in Garden News magazine in July.
+The garden is recommended as a coastal garden to visit in a new book “Designing and Creating a Coastal Garden”.
+Geoff was appointed one of the 500 Coronation Champions by the King and Queen for his fundraising and volunteering.
+He was also a finalist in Macmillan Cancer Supports, Outstanding Supporter role, nationally.
 The garden was awarded a Trip Advisor 2023 Travellers’ Choice Award and has over 200 5-star reviews.
-Two such reviews appear below:

 Alex Reece entitled her 8-page feature in Coast Magazine in August 2017, ‘A feast for the soul.
 Geoff Stonebanks has created a garden full of innovative planting and original artworks – where he serves delicious tea and cake!’